 - Homeowners association dues.
 If the property you purchase includes monthly dues, don't forget to include those fees in your monthly payments.

 - Mortgage insurance.
 If you make a down payment of less than 20 percent on a conventional loan, you will need to pay mortgage insurance.
 You can utilize HSH.com's mortgage insurance calculator to see how much this could cost each month.
 For FHA loans, there is an upfront and annual mortgage insurance premium.

 - Interest rate.
-You can check today's mortgage rates, but remember your rate will depend on your credit score, the type of property you are buying, and the choices you make regarding fees and points.
+You can check today's mortgage rates at HSH.com, but remember that your rate will depend on your credit score, the type of property you are buying, and the choices you make regarding fees and points.
 A lender will be able to give you a customized mortgage quote given your situation.

 - Loan term.
 While many buyers opt for a 30-year home loan, if you can afford higher monthly payments, you may want to consider a shorter loan term.
 Shorter loans have lower interest rates and cost you less over the life of the loan.

-Considering all your financial goals and your comfort level with your mortgage payment is the key to accurately calculating how much house you can afford.
-It's certainly OK not to borrow the maximum amount you can qualify for in order to leave yourself some financial breathing room.
+Considering all your financial goals and your monthly comfort level with your mortgage payment is the key to accurately calculating how much house you can afford.
+It’s smart never to borrow the maximum amount you can qualify for so that you leave yourself some financial breathing room.